Automations (beta)

 | Never | Does not send an automation email. |

 The text box can also include instructions about the email content, such as what to highlight, how to summarize the result, or what tone to use.
-For When something specific happens, the text box is required because it defines the condition GovTribe AI should evaluate before emailing you.
+For When something specific happens, the text box is required because it defines the condition GovTribe AI evaluates before emailing you.

 From GovTribe MCP, use the flat on_completion_notify_user key with always, conditionally, or never.
 Use completion_notification_instructions for the condition and email-writing guidance.
 Do not send internal notification_node or notification_config keys from MCP.
 When using Update_Automation, omit both completion email fields to keep the current setting, include them to change it, or set on_completion_notify_user to never to turn completion emails off.